A Note on an Analytic Approach to the Problem of Matroid Representability, The Cardinality of Sets of k-Independent Vectors over Finite Fields and the Maximum Distance Separable Conjecture: Random matrices

-\section{Random Matrices}
+\section{Random matrices}

-Defining two more quantities, this approach can be used to prove that, with very high probability, a very high proportion of the subsets of a certain size of a random matrix are independent.
+Using the quantities defined at the beginning of this paper, and defining two more, can be used to prove that, with very high probability, a very high proportion of the subsets of a certain size of a random matrix are independent.

 By ``random matrix,'' we mean a matrix whose columns are randomly chosen nonzero vectors.

 \begin{definition} Let $Ind_q(r,k,d,p)$ be the largest $s,$ or $D_q(r,k,s,p)$ the smallest $d$, or $P_q(r,k,d,s)$ the smallest $p$, such that, with probability $1-p$, a random $r \times s$ matrix has $k$-dependence $\leq d$. \end{definition}